asyncapi/spec/spec/asyncapi.md

 #### <a name="multiFormatSchemaObject"></a>Multiformat Schema Object

-The Multi Format Schema Object allows to define non AsyncAPI schema.
+The Multiformat Schema Object represents a schema definition.
+It differs from the [Schema Object](#schemaObject) in that it supports multiple schema formats or languages (e.g., JSON Schema, Avro, etc.).

 ##### Fixed Fields